-For the nine months ended September 30, 2020, we reported a net loss of \$52.7 million.
-Net loss attributable to stockholders for the nine months ended September 30, 2020, was \$56.6 million.
-As of September 30, 2020, we had an accumulated deficit of \$548.2 million, which included non-cash charges for stock-based compensation, preferred stock accretion and extinguishment charges.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our pre-commercialization activities for, and our research and development of, and seek regulatory approvals for, our product candidates.
+For the quarter ended March 31, 2022, we reported a net loss attributable to stockholders of \$37.2 million.
+As of March 31, 2022, we had an accumulated deficit of \$580.9 million, which included non-cash charges for stock-based compensation, preferred stock accretion and extinguishment charges.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our precommercialization activities for, and our research and development of, and seek regulatory approvals for, our product candidates.
 We may also encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues, if any.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.